hughperkins/gpu-experiments/README.md

 k1_fma_1024 28.693199157714844 285.50319380463327
 ```

-Theoretical for titan x should be `6144/24 = 256 GFLOPS`, so this looks fairly ok...  a little high perhaps???
+Theoretical for titan x should be `6610/24 = 275 GFLOPS`, so this looks fairly ok...  a little high perhaps???

-Comparing the clock speed at [clinfo_titanx.md](clinfo_titanx.md) with the clock speed at http://www.tomshardware.com/reviews/nvidia-geforce-gtx-titan-x-gm200-maxwell,4091.html , it looks like the titan x we are using (from http://nimbix.net) runs at 1076GHz, compared to 1000GHz in the toms hardware reviews.
-If we multiply the theoretical flops by `1076/1000`, we get `275`, which is still less than above, but comparable.

 Titan X, cuda:
 ```